DanielKrawietz/Internet_Zusatzaufgabe/src/main/java/mailclient/README.md

 to the menu function, so we decided to create different subclasses for each functionality.

 Other classes are utils for storing and retrieving information.

+## Code

+The code is based on the example programs folderlist and smtpsend.

+## Authors
+- Jan Schraff, Matr.
+Nr.: 29670
+- Daniel Krawietz, Matr.
+Nr.: 28885